les oiseaux

 Types of Blackbirds: From Red-Winged to Yellow-Headed

-The rusty blackbird is a medium-sized blackbird that breeds in the boreal forests of Canada and Alaska.
+The rusty is a medium-sized blackbirds that breeds in the boreal forests of Canada and Alaska.
 They are named for the rusty-brown feathers on their back, which stand out against their black body.
 These birds are declining in number, and scientists are working to understand why.

 Common Grackle